Approximate Bayesian Computation via Population Monte Carlo and Classification

 \section{Abstract}

 Approximate Bayesian computation (ABC) methods can be used to sample from posterior distributions when the likelihood function is unavailable or intractable, as is often the case in biological systems.
-Sequential Monte Carlo (SMC) methods have been combined with ABC to improve efficiency, however these approaches require many simulations from the likelihood.
-We propose a classification approach within a population Monte Carlo (PMC) framework, where model class probabilities are used to update the particle weights.
-Our proposed approach outperforms state-of-the-art ratio estimation methods while retaining the automatic selection of summary statistics, and performs competitively with SMC ABC.
+ABC methods suffer from inefficient particle proposals in high dimensions, and subjectivity in the choice of summary statistics, discrepancy measure, and error tolerance.
+Sequential Monte Carlo (SMC) methods have been combined with ABC to improve the efficiency of particle proposals, but suffer from subjectivity and require many simulations from the likelihood function.
+Likelihood-Free Inference by Ratio Estimation (LFIRE) leverages classification to estimate the posterior density directly but does not explore the parameter space efficiently.
+This work proposes a classification approach that approximates population Monte Carlo (PMC), where model class probabilities from classification are used to update particle weights.
+This approach, called Classification-PMC, blends adaptive proposals and classification, efficiently producing samples from the posterior without subjectivity.
+We show through a simulation study that Classification-PMC outperforms two state-of-the-art methods: ratio estimation and SMC ABC when it is computationally difficult to simulate from the likelihood.